lexiconhq/lexicon/documentation/docs/play-store.md

 ### Setup Config Values

 :::info
-When publishing your app, it is necessary to deploy Prose somewhere publicly accessible, perhaps on a cloud hosting provider like AWS or DigitalOcean.
-If Prose is only running on your local machine, users that download your app won't be able to use it.
-Check [the documentation](deployment) to deploy Prose if you haven't already.
+When publishing your app, you must deploy your Discourse server to a publicly accessible location.
+Refer to the [documentation](setup-discourse.md#setup-discourse-in-the-cloud) for guidance on deploying Discourse if you haven't done so already.
 :::

-Next, set the **Prose URL** for your builds in `Config.ts`.
+Next, set the **Discourse URL** for your builds in `Config.ts`.
 You can set a different URL for each build channel.

 :::note
-In the original release of Lexicon, the **Prose URL** was specified in `frontend/.env`.
-However, as part of migrating to Expo's EAS feature, we centralized the configuration into `frontend/Config.ts` to save you the trouble of needing to maintain it in more than one place, as suggested in the [Expo documentation](https://docs.expo.dev/build-reference/variables/#can-i-share-environment-variables-defined-in-easjson-with-expo-start-and-eas-update)
+In the initial release of Lexicon, connecting to a Discourse site required setting up Prose and configuring the Prose URL in the mobile app.
+However, with recent updates, the mobile app now connects directly to Discourse without needing Prose.
 :::

 ```ts